phax/ph-oton/README.md

 ## News and noteworthy

-v10.0.3 - work in progress
+v10.1.0 - 2025-11-16
+* Updated to Jetty 12.1.4
+* Updated to ph-commons 12.1.0
+* Using JSpecify annotations
-* Made sure the `DefaultCSSClassProvider` uses a thread-safe map internally
+* Made sure the `DefaultCSSClassProvider` uses a thread-safe Map internally

 v10.0.2 - 2025-10-23
 * Updated to Jetty 12.1.3